amandatallman/amandatallman.github.io/index.md

   Mail Merge Templates To Make Office Life Easier.
 ---

-My name is Inigo Montoya.
+My name is 100% not Inigo Montoya.
 I have the following qualities:

-- I rock a great mustache
+- I definitely don't rock a great mustache
-- I'm extremely loyal to my family
+- I'm extremely loyal to my internet family

-What else do you need?
+What does this all mean?
+It means that the about me section is coming soon!

 ### My story